thankful-ai/yeoman/README.md

 boot.

 TODO:
+- a single goroutine per service should be responsible for starting+stopping servers, so there can't be a conflict
 - version should be the docker image ID from `docker images`?
 - restructure service bucket file json to have a list of versions, not just one
 - handle deploying a new version, identify when nothing has changed